 - 11. The Capital Financing Requirement (CFR) represents the Council's underlying need to borrow for capital expenditure and it remains a key indicator under the Prudential Code.
 This underlying need to borrow will increase the CFR (i.e., the use of internal borrowing, which reduces our investment balance).
-This increase is offset by Minimum Revenue Provision (MRP) and any additional voluntary contributions (VRP) raised through Council Tax, as a result of financing requirements in relation to the Arena development, Cotgrave redevelopment and in later years Bingham Leisure Hub and the Crematorium. - 12.
+This increase is offset by Minimum Revenue Provision (MRP) and any additional voluntary contributions (VRP) raised through Council Tax, as a result of financing requirements in relation to the Arena development, Cotgrave redevelopment, Bingham Leisure Hub, and the Crematorium. - 12.
 The Council also holds usable reserves and working capital which represent the underlying resources available for investment.
 The Council's current strategy is to use these resources, by way of internal borrowing, to avoid the commitment to external debt. - 13.
-The table below summarises the overall position with regard to borrowing and available investments and shows an increase in CFR reflecting the capital commitment on projects such as the Crematorium and Bingham Leisure Hub
+The table below summarises the overall position regarding borrowing and available investments and shows an increase in CFR reflecting the completion of the Crematorium and Bingham Leisure Hub in 2022-23.
+The capital receipt anticipated from the sale of land Hollygate Lane will be used to reduce the CFR in following years.